 Welcome to the Director’s Corner.
-The Natural Hazards Center launched this feature last summer after the annual Natural Hazards Research and Applications Workshop as a way to allow for direct exchange and dialogue with the broader hazards and disaster community.
+The Natural Hazards Center launched this feature last summer after the Natural Hazards Research and Applications Workshop as a way to allow for direct exchange and dialogue with the broader hazards and disaster community.

 As I did last July, I’d like to use this forum to share my closing remarks from the Natural Hazards Workshop.
 During the Workshop, one of the primary responsibilities of the director of the Center is to attend all the sessions and add-on events in order to listen and learn from the participants.
-Then, on Tuesday evening after the barbecue, I retreated to my room and burned the midnight oil to draft the comments I would deliver at the close of the 43rd annual Workshop, which was focused on the theme of Twenty Questions: Looking for Answers to Reduce Disaster Risk.
+Then, on Tuesday evening after the barbecue, I retreated to my room and burned the midnight oil to draft the comments I would deliver at the close of the 43rd Annual Natural Hazards Workshop, which was focused on the theme of Twenty Questions: Looking for Answers to Reduce Disaster Risk.

 With the theme of 20 Questions, attendees at the Natural Hazards Workshop focus on finding solutions to reduce disaster risk. ©Natural Hazards Center, 2018.